-- a) The Directors' salary for Executive Directors are set at a competitive level for similar roles within comparable markets, reflects the performance of the director, skill, level and experience as well as responsibility undertaken. - b) Fees and benefits payable to Non-Executive Directors are subject to approval by its shareholders at the AGM - Meeting allowance All the Directors are entitled to a fixed amount of allowance paid in accordance with the number of meeting attended during the year. - d) The RC may obtain independent professional advice in formulating the remuneration package of its Directors.
+- a) The remuneration package of Executive Directors are set at a competitive level for similar roles within comparable markets, reflects the performance of the director, skill, level, and experience as well as responsibility undertaken. - b) Fees and benefits payable to Non-Executive Directors are subject to approval by its shareholders at the AGM. - c) Meeting allowance All the Directors are entitled to a fixed amount of allowance paid in accordance with the number of meetings attended during the year. - d) The RC may obtain independent professional advice in formulating the remuneration package of its Directors.